Home » Asia » Pakistan Google Maps & Wiki

 The right to vote in Pakistan can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: yes.
 Citizenship by descent: at least one parent must be a citizen of Pakistan.
 Dual citizenship recognized: yes, but limited to select countriesresidency requirement for naturalization: 4 out of the previous 7 years and including the 12 months preceding application.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Pakistan, these are the most likely dangers you might face: frequent earthquakes, occasionally severe especially in north and west; flooding along the Indus after heavy rains (July and August).
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Pakistan, these are the most likely dangers you might face: frequent earthquakes, occasionally severe especially in north and west; flooding along the Indus after heavy rains (July and August).
 What do you think?
-Are you prepared enough to visit Islamabad and / or Pakistan?
+Are you prepared enough to visit Islamabad and/or Pakistan?

 Top of page